- Marketing ,

 Filling your social media hopper with enough fodder is seriously tricky.
 On one hand, you want to keep the quality up as, if you’re just spouting nonsense, no one’s going to listen.
 On the other hand, you need to post regularly enough that you impose yourself on your users’ schedules.

 Before we crack on with what to post on your social media, you should triple check that your profiles are looking swift.
-Make sure those logos are in a high quality, and check that your descriptions are on the ball.
+Make sure those logos are in a high quality and check that your descriptions are on the ball.

-To make things easier, we’ve collected 30 days of social media content.
+If you’re on board already, then we’ve got good news for you — we’ve collected 30 days of social media content.
 Take a look, pick out your favourite ideas and slot them into your own content calendar!

 #1 Twitter discussion